Mental Health Counseling

 What Can I Expect?

 First and foremost, you can expect to be respected, appreciated, and welcomed.
 Counseling is a multidimensional process that is built upon the relationship fostered between the counselor and client.
 It is collaborative in that the counselor and client work together to work through difficulties and set and accomplish goals that enhance one's quality of life.
 This is not a "one size fits approach."
-At counseling speaks you can also expect for us to believe in you.

 Coaching is a relationship in which one person--a coach--supports a learner or client in achieving a specific personal or professional goal.
 This may entail a formal or informal relationship between two people, of whom one has more experience and expertise than the other and offers advice and guidance as the latter learns; but coaching differs from counseling, as there is no formal diagnosis.